torvalds/linux/Documentation/admin-guide/mm/transhuge.rst

 =========

 You can use hugetlbfs on a kernel that has transparent hugepage support enabled just fine as always.
-No difference can be noted in hugetlbfs other than there will be less overall fragmentation.
+Anal difference can be analted in hugetlbfs other than there will be less overall fragmentation.
 All usual features belonging to hugetlbfs are preserved and unaffected. libhugetlbfs will also work fine as usual.